 He’s been able to have any seafood.
 In restaurants we ask for it plain — just cooked with salt.

 At home, we use avocado oil for fish.
-For shrimp, we use real butter and fresh garlic.
+For shrimp, we use real butter, real lemon or lime, and fresh garlic.

 For seasonings, we keep it simple.
 We use real (not from containers) limes and lemons, garlic cloves, and onions.
 We use basic table salt as well.